-- a proposal for a regulation on the establishment of a framework to facilitate sustainable investment that will create a unified classification system (taxonomy), which is currently being debated;
+- a regulation on the establishment of a framework to facilitate sustainable investment, which creates a unified classification system (taxonomy), which was adopted on 18 June 2020;

-- a delegated act that will further specify how investment firms should take clients' ESG preferences into account; and
+- a delegated act that specifies how investment firms should take clients' ESG preferences into account was adopted on 21 April 2021; and

-- a regulation amending the Benchmarks Regulation,14 which creates a new benchmark comprising low-carbon and positive carbon impact benchmarks, adopted on 27 November 2019.
+- a regulation amending the Benchmarks Regulation,9 which creates a new benchmark comprising low-carbon and positive carbon impact benchmarks, which was adopted on 27 November 2019.

 Outlook and conclusions

 Despite the covid-19 crisis, the French banking sector appears to have returned to good profit levels in 2021, with major French groups even achieving record profits.
 Nevertheless, banks are facing many challenges, such as the potential upcoming deterioration of the financial situation of French companies and the increase of NPLs in their balance sheets.
 In addition to these challenges, banks must continue to improve their profitability and increase investments in the digitalisation of their operations, ESG and in research and development (including artificial intelligence) to adapt to new consumer trends, reduce their operating costs and face up to the gradual arrival of new market players.

 Additional challenges are faced by the sector in the context of a changing regulatory environment, which is becoming increasingly harmonised at European level.